Understanding User Preferences in Explainable Artificial Intelligence: A Survey and a Mapping Function Proposal: Who are users of XAI, what they want from XAI, and how deliver it: a Mapping Function

-In the context of detecting and eliminating bias in AI systems, being loyal to the data distribution (data manifold closeness) is not always the desired property.
-For example, in a dataset where most of the people hold a B.Sc. degree, if the goal is to detect bias for M.Sc. degrees, the desired explanations should focus on the M.Sc. degree and reveal the AI algorithm's strategy for this specific degree.
-In this case, being loyal to the data distribution is not the appropriate property.
-On the other hand, data manifold closeness may be a suitable property for other objectives such as intervention or moral values.
+\item Data manifold closeness: in the context of detecting and eliminating bias in AI systems, being loyal to the data distribution (data manifold closeness) is desirable, especially for objectives such as intervention or moral values.
+However, it might not be the case in every scenarios.
+For example, in a dataset where the majority of people hold a B.Sc. degree, if the goal is to detect bias for M.Sc. degrees, the desired explanations should focus on the M.Sc. degree and reveal the AI algorithm's strategy for this specific degree.
+In this case, being loyal to the data distribution is not the appropriate property. \end{itemize}

-In Table \ref{property} we summarized desired properties for each XAI goal.
+In Table~\ref{property_mix}, we have summarized all XAI users and the potential purposes for using XAI and assigned desired properties for users and their goals.